 Lucy has previously worked with NHS England as the Responding to Concerns Lead, focusing on concerns in the medical workforce and with the NHS Revalidation Support Team supporting the implementation of appraisal and revalidation for doctors in England.
 She also previously headed up Primary Care for the Clinical Governance Support Team.

-Director of Strategy & Services – Lynne Simpson
+Programme Director – Lynne Simpson